filecoin-project/FIPs/FIPS/fip-implicit-receipts.md

 1. **Receipt linking**: Allows events to be properly associated with their originating messages rather than indirectly via the de-duplicated across-block list generated from parent blocks and allows us to insert implicit messages without needing to list them in a new block field.
 2. **Execution ordering**: Maintains consistency with current execution semantics.
 3. **Message specification**: Uses the existing Lotus implicit message format as a stable basis for all node implementations.
+4. **Gas limit approach**: Maintains existing execution patterns while clarifying that implicit messages operate outside block gas limit constraints.
+This ensures system operations can complete successfully regardless of user message activity or network congestion.

+### Storage Efficiency Assessment

-4. **Storage efficiency**: The size impact is relatively modest compared to the value gained:
+The size impact is relatively modest compared to the value gained:
 - Reward messages: approximately 40 bytes each (variable due to token amount byte sizes)
 - Cron messages: exactly 27 bytes each
 - MessageReceipt expansion: 45 bytes per receipt (from additional CID and codec fields)

 ### Return Data Codec Information